johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ## Changing the Font (Avenir Next)
 ### Note:
 Avenir Next is the primary font used in UMBC publications; however, it is not available in standard TeX packages and must be installed separately.
-This may also require using different editors or configurations.
-I personally use [MacTeX](https://www.tug.org/mactex/) for macOS and [TeXstudio](https://www.texstudio.org/) for Windows, but feel free to explore alternatives such as VS Code or other editors.
+There is [Overleaf documentation](https://www.overleaf.com/learn/latex/Questions/I_have_a_custom_font_I%27d_like_to_load_to_my_document._How_can_I_do_this%3F) on how to load custom files, but feel free to use different editors or configurations.
+I personally use [MacTeX](https://www.tug.org/mactex/) for macOS and [TeXstudio](https://www.texstudio.org/) for Windows.
 This project defaults to using the `beamerthemegemini.sty`, as it is forked from https://github.com/anishathalye/gemini and is intended to work “out of the box.”

 ### `fonts/`
 Contains three `.ttc` files: